Drone Laws in Colorado

 Town of Telluride | Municipal Law

-Drone operators must NOT fly over the town or privately-owned properties without prior approval.
+Without prior approval, drone operators must NOT fly over the town or privately owned properties.
 Also, drone pilots must not fly their craft recklessly or in a way potentially dangerous to people and wildlife.
 The ordinance bans users from operating UAVs while under the influence of mind-altering substances, such as alcohol and marijuana, etc.

 Colorado State Parks Regulation #100-c.24 (2018)

-The regulation makes it illegal to fly drones and other UAS in all Colorado State parks.
+The regulation makes flying drones and other UAS in Colorado State parks illegal.
 The only exceptions are those parks that have designated areas for drone operations.

 State Parks that currently have designated areas for drone operations include:

-Some state parks may offer Special Use Permits, though this is typically for commercial users only.
+Some state parks may offer Special Use Permits, which are typically for commercial users only.
 Interested parties should contact Colorado State for updated information.

 Specific additional laws in Jurisdictions within Colorado